Breaking the Silos: How PIAM Unifies IT and Physical Security

 A Fortune 500 financial services company faced challenges managing over 80,000 employees across multiple continents.
 Its IT and physical security teams operated separately, leading to:

-Audit findings related to non-compliance with access control mandates.
+Audit findings related to non-compliance with access regulations.

 By implementing Soloinsight’s CloudGate PIAM, the company: